json-schema-org/website/.github/pull_request_template.md

 Please ensure the following tasks are completed before submitting this pull request.

+- [ ] I have reviewed my code for formatting and consistency, and I have run `yarn lint` without any errors.

 - [ ] Read, understood, and followed the [contributing guidelines](https://github.com/json-schema-org/website/blob/main/CONTRIBUTING.md).